 Good morning!
 Here we are for day 3 of Garden Week!
 This fun DIY project is perfect for a rainy afternoon!
-Toad houses and toad caves are a fun addition to any yard and can help encourage toads to hang out in your yard!
+Toad houses and toad caves are a fun addition to any yard and can help encourage toads to hang out in your yard.
 Toads are great for gardens and they eat tons of insects.
-We kept finding toads as we were gardening so it made sense for us to make little homes for them!
+We kept finding toads as we were gardening so we decided to make little homes for them!

 What makes a good toad house?